ArMa0704/Data-Challenge/README.md

  2. Set up the local environment using a venv module `python3 -m venv env`.
 Use the following prompt to activate it `.\env\Scripts\activate` for windows or `source env/bin/activate` for macOS.

 ## Roadmap of python files for the sprints
-  ### Sprint 1 - extraction and cleaning of data using MongoDB and fundamental analysis
+  ### Sprint 1 - extraction and cleaning of data using MongoDB/MySQLite and fundamental analysis
     * DATA CLEANING.py
     * JSON load.py
     * Plots-Extras.py